bradleypaye/jemf-pt-2006/README.md

 # jemf-pt-2006
 Replication materials related to Paye and Timmermann (2006, Journal of Empirical Finance)

 There are limited replication materials for this paper given its age.
+The main folder contains the final working paper version of the paper.

 What is available: